-Major development of the State's generating capacity is concentrated on the construction of the following major power stations, at Gladstone (1,100,000 kW) and Swanbank 'B' (480,000 kW), and the construction of extensions to Collinsville, known as Collinsville 'B' (120,000 kW).
-The first of Swanbank 'B's' four 120,000 kW generating sets was commissioned during 1969-70 and the station is expected to become fully operative in 1973.
-The Gladstone power station will comprise four 275,000 kW generating sets, the first of which is expected to be commissioned by the end of 1974.
-The output of these two power stations will help to meet increasing demands for power over the planned southern and central interconnected systems.
+Major development of the State's generating capacity is concentrated on the construction of the following power stations, at Gladstone (1,100,000 kW) and Swanbank 'B' (480,000 kW), and the construction of extensions to Collinsville (60,000 kW).
+Swanbank 'B' is planned to be fully operational with the commissioning of the fourth and final 120,000 kW set in 1973.
+The Gladstone power station will comprise four 275,000 kW generating sets, the first two of which are expected to be commissioned in 1975.